 The loudest thing in the swamp - Check out the 2/19/10 27-sec video of a very vocal Canada Goose below.
 Also, I recorded some large woodpecker foraging sounds (1MB mp3 file, 1 min 15 sec).
 I glimpsed a bird flying away, but never got a look at it.
 It didn't show up on the video - the bird was apparently foraging almost at the water level, and I was aiming the camera a little higher trying to find it.
 Oh well.

-Entertaining reading - Bill Pulliam's blog describes in a very entertaining, eloquent, and scientific manner his experiences searching for IBWOs in Tennessee.
+Entertaining reading - The late Bill Pulliam's blog describes in a very entertaining, eloquent, and scientific manner his experiences searching for IBWOs in Tennessee.

-A Pileated Woodpecker nest exchange - while working with Brandon Noel (see Peeper Cam below), we monitored a Pileated nest to verify that it was still an active nest and to verify that the male's electronic transmitter was still functioning.
+A Pileated Woodpecker nest exchange - while working with Brandon Noel, we monitored a Pileated nest to verify that it was still an active nest and to verify that the male's electronic transmitter was still functioning.
 We could see the female look out of the nest a couple of times before the male arrived, so we knew the nest was still active.
 We picked up the male's radio signal - which indicated he was getting closer - so the transmitter was still working.

 The video was handheld with full zoom, so it is a little shaky.
 Plus, a mosquito lit on my left ear and started biting me during the video.
 I'm not so tough, so I swatted him, adding to the video shaking.